xifangczy/URLProtocol/README.md

 # Usage

-- Copy `URLProtocol.exe` to the directory of the program you want to call.
 - Open `URLProtocol.exe` and fill in the protocol name (excluding ":").
 - Click Select Target Program and choose the exe file you want to call.
 - Click Add/Update.